Novimatrem/noexif/README.md

 [![Platform: GNU/Linux](https://img.shields.io/badge/platform-GNU/Linux-blue.svg)](www.kernel.org/linux.html)

 REQUIRES and DEPENDS UPON ``libimage-exiftool-perl``, or a package that includes equivalent functionality of the ``exiftool`` command- be sure to have it installed.
+(On Fedora, for example, this package is known as ``perl-Image-ExifTool``)

 # Setup
 Append a line in your ``.bashrc``;